Kong/docs.konghq.com/app/docs/0.13.x/proxy.md

 connect without TLS (`ws`) the `http` protocol and port (usually 80) should be used.

-Similar to regular requests Kong will accept `ws` and `wss` connections on its respective `http` and `https` ports.
-To restrict clients to only accessing over TLS, set the `protocols` property of the Route to `https` only.
+Similar to regular requests, Kong will accept `ws` and `wss` connections on its respective `http` and `https` ports.
+To enforce TLS connections from clients, set the `protocols` property of the Route to `https` only.

 This is independent of the connection setting for the upstream.
-So if you want Kong to terminate SSL, you can accept `wss` only from client, but proxy to the upstream service over plain `ws`.
+So if you want Kong to terminate SSL/TLS, you can accept `wss` only from client, but proxy to the upstream service over plain `ws`.

 [Back to TOC](#table-of-contents)